grantila/awesome-phonenumber/README.md

 # Awesome phonenumber parser

 This library is a pre-compiled version of Google's `libphonenumber`, with a slightly simpler interface.
+It has a minimal footprint - is by far the smallest libphonenumber-based library available on npmjs (other libraries are orders of magnitude larger!), and has no dependencies.

+Uses libphonenumber 7.0.11

 ## Comparison with other libraries